Atticuss/ChefConnect/README.md

 Ratel: ec2-34-238-150-16.compute-1.amazonaws.com:8000

-    1. on the auth screen popup, opt to connect to the same host but on port 8080
-    2. close the auth prompt

 The API can be started via a simple `python3 recipy.py`.
 Long running commands, such as running the API, should be done via `screen`.
 Current screens can be found via `-ls`:

 ```